 With boxes of old prints, digitizing them with a regular flatbed scanner is ideal as it's fast and effective (and there are some great low-cost all-in-one printers that will do that for you).
 But for the very best digital conversion results, you should scan the original negative rather than a photo print.
 This can be done with a conventional flatbed scanner that has the option to scan negs and slides, and includes the required holders.

 You will get even better results from negatives and transparencies if you use a dedicated film scanner.
 Cheaper film scanners can scan incredibly quickly but at the expense of image quality, while high-end models take their time but reward you with stunning clarity, resolving every single film grain in your original photo.

-We've attempted to make the process of selecting a film scanner easier by putting together a list that suits all needs and all budgets.
-All will scan 35mm color and black and white negatives, and the flatbed scanners can also scan medium format film, while others are capable of digitizing 8mm cine film.
+We've attempted to make the process of selecting the best film scanner easier by putting together a list that suits all needs and all budgets.
+All will scan 35mm color and black and white negatives, and the best flatbed scanners can also scan medium format film, while others are even capable of digitizing 8mm cine film.

 If all this nostalgia is making you miss the days of film photography, well, it's still alive and kicking!
 You can buy film in sizes from 35mm to medium format roll film and even large format sheet film.
 Check out our guide to the best film to buy.
 There are lots of film cameras around too, and we've got a guide to the best film cameras to invest in.
 There's a huge used camera market and a surprising amount of know-how and expertise around classic film cameras.

 The best film scanners in 2020